mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Before he could turn back around, she asked him, "What should I tell the others?"

-	"Tell them to stay hidden and find Setre.
-If things start to go south with Casra, Setre will likely risk her life to save hae and it would be really great of us to help her out."
+	"Tell them to stay hidden and Find Setre.
+Tell her what you told me.
+She'll know what to do."

 	"Got it," she said and darted off.